brozena/brozena-old.github.io/_includes/about.md

 ## Speaking personally

 **I'm Jeff**, a native Pennsylvanian fascinated by trees and people given a good ratio of the two.
-This site serves to document a well-balanced exploration of artful life and work.
+This site serves to document a full exploration into artful life and work.

 I play drums and [tabla](/tabla/) and spend time between New York and Pennsylvania to pursue this discipline.